top of page

 The side valley 谷边

-The work draws conceptual inspiration from the technological philosopher Lewis Mumford, who argued in his 1934 book Technics and Civilization that "the key machine of the modern industrial age is not the steam engine, but the clock."
-The invention of the mechanical clock detached time from its biological and natural cycles, transforming it into something measurable, divisible, and controllable — what Mumford called "industrial time."
-This shift restructured labor and daily life patterns and profoundly altered human perceptual systems and sensuous logic.
+The conceptual foundation of the work draws on the ideas of technologist and philosopher Lewis Mumford, who argued in Technics and Civilization (1934) that "the key machine of the modern industrial age is not the steam engine, but the clock."
+The mechanical clock separated time from biological and natural cycles, transforming it into a measurable, divisible, and controllable quantity—what Mumford called industrial time.
+From this departure point, the artist asks: how might time be perceived by machines rather than defined by numbers?

 Artwork by